Custodial deaths in the United Kingdom: Independent Review into Deaths and Serious Incidents in Police Custody, 2017

 The report was commissioned in July 2015 by Theresa May in her former role as Home Secretary.
-She announced the review after meeting the families of Sean Rigg and Olaseni 'Seni' Lewis, saying: "As Home Secretary, I have been struck by the pain and suffering of families still looking for answers.
+She announced the review after meeting the families of Sean Rigg and Olaseni 'Seni' Lewis, stating: "As Home Secretary, I have been struck by the pain and suffering of families still looking for answers.
 That is why I set up this independent review and I'm grateful to Dame Elish and Deborah Coles, as special advisor to the chair, for agreeing to take on this important work."

 The charity Inquest advised the review after years of lobbying for it to take place.
 They welcomed the report as "an opportunity to save lives".
-However the report was due to be published in January 2017 and the Home Office faced widespread criticism from Inquest and other charities and campaigners for delaying its publication, including in an open letter to Amber Rudd (the Home Secretary who took over from Theresa May) published in the Guardian in July 2017 which was signed by over 30 organisations.
+However the report was due to be published in January 2017 and the Home Office faced widespread criticism from Inquest and other charities and campaigners for delaying its publication, including in an open letter to Amber Rudd (the Home Secretary who took over from Theresa May) published in The Guardian in July 2017 which was signed by over 30 organisations.
 During the 10-month delay to publish the review, the deaths of Rashan Charles and Edson Da Costa in contact with London's Metropolitan Police reignited widespread public concern about deaths in custody, particularly those concerning restraint related deaths of young Black men.